olgarithms/sphinx-tutorial/index.md

 generation for a Python API, hosting them on Github pages and automatically creating new versions on code updates.

-Accompanying the instructions there is [this example repo](TODO: fill in link) where you can find some sample code to serve as a base for the rest of the workshop.
+Accompanying the instructions there is [this example project](https://github.com/aelsayed95/the-office) where you can find some sample code to serve as a base for the rest of the workshop.

-Moreover, all the steps of the tutorial have been applied in corresponding commits and branches, so if anything doesn't quite work for you, you can refer to a previous/next step branch by using `git checkout` (or browse the branch in the `github` UI) and continue from there.
+Moreover, all the steps of the tutorial have been applied in corresponding commits and branches, so if anything doesn't quite work for you, you can refer to a previous/next step branch by using `git checkout` (or browse the branch on `github`) and continuing from there.